SoumyaGanesh12/RoamCast/README.md

    ```
 5. Access the application by opening `http://localhost:5173` in a browser.

-This project offers a practical demonstration of integrating modern APIs and AI for enhanced trip planning.
+This project focuses on demonstrating the integration of modern APIs and AI for enhanced trip planning experience.